Suits (2011–…): Season 5, Episode 2 - Compensation - full transcript

 God damn it.

-There's one more thing.
-What
+- There's one more thing.

-difference does it make?
+- What difference does it make?

 I can't delay the sale

-if I don't Know why my client is
+why my client is dumping

-dumping his company on a whim.
+his company on a whim.

 That's the one more thing.

-Mr. Doyle's best friend died a month ago.
+Mr. Doyle's best friend died

 He was 46.

-How did you know that?
+How'd you know that?

 Something he said to you

-just before he started talking
+just before he started

-shit about me stuck in my head.
+stuck in my head.

-And what exactly was that?
+What exactly was that?

-When people say life is short
+When people say "life is short"

 two times in 30 seconds,